oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_backup_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple Backup resources in Oracle Cloud Infrastructure
-- Gets a list of backups based on the databaseId or compartmentId specified.
-Either one of the query parameters must be provided.
+- Gets a list of backups based on the `databaseId` or `compartmentId` specified.
+Either one of these query parameters must be provided.
 - If *backup_id* is specified, the details of a single Backup will be returned.

 ..
 Aliases